-The Hauts-de-Seine , a department located in the Île-de-France region, is known for its urbanization and economic dynamism.
+The Hauts-de-Seine department, located in the Île-de-France region, is known for its urban development and economic dynamism.
 However, it also hides fascinating abandoned places, perfect for urban exploration (urbex) enthusiasts.
-This article presents the five must-see urbex sites in the Hauts-de-Seine, each offering a unique and captivating experience.
+This article presents five must-see urbex sites in the Hauts-de-Seine, each offering a unique and captivating experience.

 1: The Abandoned Hospital of Nanterre

-History and Importance Built in the early 20th century, the abandoned Nanterre hospital was a major establishment for the region before closing its doors in the 1990s.
-Since then, it has become an emblematic site for urbex.
+History and Importance Built at the beginning of the 20th century, the abandoned hospital in Nanterre was a major establishment for the region before closing its doors in the 1990s.
+Since then, it has become an iconic site for urban exploration.

 Site Features